Top

 Levanto is the second city in the vicinity, along with La Spezia.
 It is an ideal place to spend the night before your departure.
 Provided your itinerary is from north to south.
 It is quiet and much less crowded than La Spezia and has a very welcoming atmosphere.
 It has 5300 inhabitants and also has shops and a nice beach.

-You can contact an expert agency to carry out this task. travel in 7 days at your own pace, from village to village.
-She'll take care of all your bookings and give you all the information you need.
-You can enjoy a pleasant stay with nothing to think about or prepare, apart from your bag!
-So you can enjoy a very comfortable solution with complete freedom.
+You can contact an expert agency in order to carry out this trip in 7 days at your own pace, from village to village.
+They will take care of the bookings for you and give you all the information.
+You can enjoy a pleasant stay with nothing to think about, nothing to prepare, except your bag!
+Enjoy a very comfortable solution in total freedom.

 0